MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/includes/run-and-debug-vs.md

 We'll use the [Todo Application with C# and Azure Cosmos DB API for MongoDB](https://github.com/Azure-Samples/todo-csharp-cosmos-sql) for this tutorial.

 By now, you should have your Azure resources provisioned and application deployed.
-If not, follow the steps in [get-started](get-started.md&pivots=programming-language-csharp) and then return to this article.
+If not, follow the steps in [get-started for C#](get-started.md) and then return to this article.

 ## Enable the preview feature